segmentio/analytics-react-native/packages/plugins/plugin-idfa/README.md

 segmentClient.add({ plugin: new IdfaPlugin() });
 ```

+You will need to provide a [NSUserTrackingUsageDescription](https://developer.apple.com/documentation/bundleresources/information_property_list/nsusertrackingusagedescription) key in your `Info.plist` file, for why you wish to track IDFA.
+An IDFA value of `0000...` will be returned on an iOS simulator.

 ## Customize IDFA Plugin Initialization

 To delay the `IDFA Plugin` initialization (ie. to avoid race condition with push notification prompt) implement the following: